-We have employed a new generalization of the Matsuno/Penrose-Zimba methods, along with some other tools, to generate manageable-sized KS MMPHs which could then be searched for their critical sub-MMPHs.
-The Improved Matsuno method allows any two KS MMPHs to be combined into a new KS MMPHs in a higher dimension.
-The new generalization also begins with two KS MMPHs, but uses a more general way of combining them that allows the number of unique vertices in the new MMPH to be minimized; it is not guaranteed to result in a new KS MMPH, so this has to be checked as a separate step.
-Given a KS MMPH of dimension $d_1$ with $r_1$ vertices and another of dimension $d_2 \leq d_1$ with $r_2$ vertices, we can construct a new KS MMPH in any dimension $D \leq d_1 + d_2$, but the more interesting cases are when $D < d_1 + d_2$, since then the number of unique vertices in the resulting MMPH may be significantly less than $r_1 + r_2$.
+We generalize the Matsuno/Penrose-Zimba method, along with some other tools, to generate manageable-sized KS hypergraphs which could then be searched for smaller KS sub-hypergraphs they contain.
+Our generalization works by combining two KS sets from lower dimensions so as to allow the number of unique vertices in the new combined set to be minimized; it is not guaranteed that the new set gives a KS hypergraph, so this has to be checked as a separate step.
+Given a KS set of dimension $n_1$ with $k_1$ vectors and another of dimension $n_2 \leq n_1$ with $k_2$ vectors, we can construct a new set in any dimension $n \leq n_1 + n_2$.
+The most interesting cases are with $n < n_1 + n_2$, since then the number of resulting unique vectors may be significantly less than $k_1 + k_2$.